 And, ultimately, you don’t have to fix something that didn’t go wrong.

-Warehouse software systems: data knows best
+Labor management: data knows best

-As labor management systems (LMS) and warehouse software systems have evolved, operations teams have benefited from incredible business intelligence.
+As labor management systems (LMS) and warehouse software have evolved, operations teams have benefited from incredible business intelligence.

 All labor management is tracked in these systems from the time spent on tasks, to error rates, to the productivity of each team member.
 Advanced analytics underscore high-effort SKUs and where the process lags.
 Leveraging that data to drive improvement may seem daunting.
 You must make this data work hard for you.